Great Copywriting Examples for Homepages - Hospitality Copywriting

 What about looking at what the hotel offers as a distinguishing feature first?
 Something the hotel does better than any other hotel in the same category (based on testimonials and stories on Quora, for example)?

-Because this what they currently have simply doesn’t do its job properly: it certainly isn’t a good copywriting example of persuasive copywriting.
+Because what they currently have simply doesn’t do its job properly: it certainly isn’t a good copywriting example of persuasive copywriting.

 So out of the 3, I’d say B.